 For more information on the different brands of IUDs, visit DailyMed, a service from the National Library of Medicine that provides information about drugs, including dosages and possible side effects.

 The pill is an effective oral contraceptive that uses the hormones estrogen and progestin to thicken cervical mucus and prevent ovulation.

-Although elexacaftor/tezacaftor/ivacaftor (Trikafta®) does not impact the effectiveness of oral contraceptives, in phase III studies of Trikafta®, a higher incidence of rash occurred in women who were taking oral contraception and Trikafta®.
+Although elexacaftor/tezacaftor/ivacaftor (Trikafta®) does not impact the effectiveness of oral contraceptives, in clinical studies of Trikafta, a higher incidence of rash occurred in people who were taking oral contraception and Trikafta.

-It is important to note that the use of hormonal birth control methods can affect women with CF in the following ways:
+It is important to note that the use of hormonal birth control methods can affect people with CF in the following ways:

 - Increasing blood sugar and the risk of blood clots with estrogen-containing products.

 - Increasing the risk of vaginal infections and gallstones.